tenet-ac-za/eduroam-imap-playbook/README.md

 Our main use-case for this is allowing [Google GSuite](https://gsuite.google.com/) users to authenticate on eduroam.
 However, the concept should be extensible to any IMAP server.

+_**Note:** The original use case for this was for small organisations that only had hosted infrastructure.
+However that use case has now largely been met by the [eduroam Managed IdP](https://www.eduroam.org/eduroam-managed-idp/) service.
+You are strongly encouraged to look at Managed IdP rather than deploying this playbook._

 ## Using the playbook

 All configuration happens in [group_vars/all](group_vars/all).
 You should edit that file to suit your enviroment.